damianoamatruda/masters-of-renaissance/README.md

 --config    path of the custom configuration file
 ```

+### Public instance
+A public instance of the server is available at 51.15.199.149:51015.

+### Docker image
+A [`Dockerfile`](dockerfile) and a [`docker-compose.yml`](docker-compose.yaml) are available to build and deploy
+a docker container running the server.

+To build the container:
+1. Place the server's jar in the same folder as the Dockerfile
+2. Rename the jar file to `server.jar`
+3. Run `docker build -t ingsw-server .`

+To deploy the container, run `docker-compose up -d` in the same folder as the `docker-compose.yaml` file.

 ## Running the client:
 **(Windows)** Since the CLI uses colored text, the default Windows terminal is not supported.
 Using WSL is therefore necessary.
 Running the GUI works from any terminal.